Orange-OpenSource/lexical-corrector/README.md

-# Rapid lexicon acces with correction
+# Rapid lexicon access with correction

 Library for rapid lexicon access including correction (based on Levenshtein's distance).
 In correction mode all words up to a maximal Levenshtein distance are returned.